“It’s easy to lie with statistics, but it’s hard to tell the truth without them.”

 If these disregarded data points were athletes on a professional sports team, they’d be the ones bringing down their team’s averages.
 Imagine if a professional football team could throw out the games lost during the season.

 Survivorship bias is an act of revisionist history.
 A statistical lie.

 An analysis marred by survivorship bias is highly likely to report overly optimistic outcomes for the group being considered.
 In essence, it appears that the group of survivors were “better” funds, and the statistical trickery causes investors to believe that these funds will continue to be better in the future.
 While a degree of optimism can be admirable in many walks of life, basing your investment decisions on this statistical trickery is more likely to set you up for future disappointment than to position you for realistic, long-term success.
 This is the rub.
 If you follow those survivors for another five years, and learn the truth that statistics presents, you find that the pool of survivors continues to shrink, with the winners eventually becoming losers even while new fund “winners” are added to the mix.

 Survivorship bias is only one of a number of faults that can weaken seemingly otherwise solid investment strategy.

 One way in which we strive to add value to investors’ evidence-based investment experience is to help them separate robust data analysis from misleading data trickery.

 AMDG Financial is proud to work with Dimensional Fund Advisors (DFA) – a company with a science-based approach to investing.
-If you’d like to learn more about survivorship bias, DFA offers two terrific resources in the form of a white paper and a video.
+If you’d like to learn more about survivorship bias, DFA offers two terrific resources in the form of a white paper.